CWALabs/SkyCMS/README.md

 **A light-weight, high-performance, multi-cloud content management system built for edge delivery and static site generation.**

-Deploy anywhere: AWS, Azure, Cloudflare, Google — or any cloud that supports Docker containers, one of our supported databases (MySQL, MS SQL or Cosmos DB), and either S3‑compatible object storage or Azure Storage.
+Deploy anywhere: AWS, Azure, Cloudflare, Google — or any cloud that supports Docker containers, one of our supported databases (MySQL, MS SQL, SQLite, or Cosmos DB), and either S3‑compatible object storage or Azure Storage.

 Content tools are intuitive and rich, making them developer-friendly and non-technical user-friendly, perfect for web professionals working together with content creators.